-Ministry for Primary Industries (MPI) aims to prevent the entry of pests and diseases which could endanger New Zealand's important agriculture and horticulture industries, as well as our natural environment.
+Biosecurity New Zealand aims to prevent the entry of pests and diseases which could endanger New Zealand's important agriculture and horticulture industries, as well as our natural environment.

-For further information about quarantine restrictions, please contact:
+For further information about biosecurity restrictions, please contact:

 Before booking a domestic flight please allow around three hours to cover procedures for entry into NZ, transferring to the Domestic Terminal, as well as any unexpected flight or processing delays.

 If you are catching a domestic flight within NZ please collect your luggage, clear NZ Customs and MPI (Biosecurity) and then proceed to the relevant check in for your domestic flight.

 For Air New Zealand, the Domestic transfer desk is located on the ground floor of the International Terminal.
 For connections within 60 minutes and all other airlines proceed directly to the Domestic Terminal.

 Luggage will only be checked in if you have allowed at least one hour before the departure of any domestic flight.

 If you miss this check-in time please go directly to the domestic terminal by using the free inter-terminal bus or by following the sign-posted walkway.